personium/website/src/getting-started/appdev-introduction.md

 sidebar_label: Introduction
 ---

-In this chapter, we will explain how to develop an application using Personium API through the flow of sample application development.
+In this chapter, we will explain how to develop an app using Personium APIs through the flow of sample app development.

 ## Sample app development